 The Estonian Peat Roundtable was established in 2006 by the Ministry of the Environment.
 The roundtable unites representatives from governmental institutions, scientists, environmentalists, industry representatives and other interest groups.
 Its purpose is to openly discuss the current status of Estonian peatlands, to provide advice to the Ministry of the Environment in policymaking, to provide guidance with state expenditures for research and development projects, and to increase overall awareness of peatlands.
 The roundtable also has a crucial role in the implementation of the principles of “Wise Use of Mires and Peatlands” and “Strategy for Responsible Peatland Management” in Estonian legislation.
-Several research project proposed by the roundtable have already been completed, while some are currently in progress and results are expected in coming years.
+Several research projects proposed by the roundtable have already been completed, while some are currently in progress and results are expected in the coming years.

 The Estonian scientific community is also very active.
-Nowadays there are several high level research groups in several universities studying various aspects of peatlands, their use and restoration.
+Nowadays there are several high-level research groups in several universities studying various aspects of peatlands, their use and restoration.
 These include studies on mire paleoecology, their development, greenhouse gas budgets, vegetation, the impact of peat extraction on the environment, and the restoration of extracted peatlands, among others.
-The Estonian Geological Centre is engaged in applied research studies on peatlands, from the estimation of peat resources and plans for peat exploitation, to the inventory and recommendations for the restoration of extracted peatlands.
+The Estonian Geological Centre is engaged in applied research studies on peatlands, from the estimation of peat resources and plans for peat exploitation to the inventory and recommendations for the restoration of extracted peatlands.
 In the recent decade, Estonian scientists have organized several international meetings on peatland studies and, in addition to releasing numerous scientific papers, have published books on the inventory of mire habitats, manuals for the use and restoration of extracted peatlands, a key book of Sphagnum mosses, a history of peat exploitation, and other publications.

 Estonian Peat Association

 +372 470 7095